microsoft/vscode-wiki/Performance-Issues.md

 **Note:** this document assumes you are running VS Code version 1.19 or newer.
 For older versions please refer to [[Performance Issues (old)]]

-This page documents how you can help us to track down performance issues.
-It contains:
+This page documents how you can help us to track down performance issues:
 - Collect information about the running VS Code
-- Experiments you can make to reproduce and narrow down
-- How to create performance profiles you can provide to us for further analysis.
+- Tracking down issues with extensions
+- Tracking down issues in the main renderer/window process
+- Tracking down slow startup issues

 ### Collect Information about the running VS Code